ojaswi12/graphic_game/README.md

-Graphics Boilerplate Code
+Graphics Game
 =========================

-This is boilerplate code for the assignments which might be helpful.
+This game is made using opengl

 License